ioam/svn-history/topographica-win/create_installer/README.txt

     version, but you could complile the php files on Windows, good luck with that).

-** update!
 (5) Copy topographica.iss to wherever you want to create the
-    setup.exe file, then delete the external/ directory (which includes this file, so remember the next step!).
+    setup.exe file, then delete the topographica-win/ directory (which includes this file, so remember the next step!).

 (6) I use 'Inno Setup 5', an open-source installation package creator.
     (See http://www.jrsoftware.org/isinfo.php)
     Adjust the paths marked *** to match those on your system, then just choose 'compile' from the 'build' menu.
-You should get setup.exe.
+You should get a setup.exe file.